JanisSch/FoundationPose/README.md

 ## Acknowledgement

-This project incorporates and extends work from \href{https://github.com/ammar-n-abbas/FoundationPoseROS2}{FoundationPoseROS2} by Ammar N. Abbas. \\
+This project incorporates and extends work from [FoundationPoseROS2 by Ammar N. Abbas](https://github.com/ammar-n-abbas/FoundationPoseROS2).

-Significant portions of the codebase, especially the ROS2 integration and multi-object pose estimation pipeline, are adapted or extended from this repository. \\
+Significant portions of the codebase, especially the ROS2 integration and multi-object pose estimation pipeline, are adapted or extended from this repository.

 ## License